babylonhealth/android-playbook/recruitment/code_challenge.md

 - Use of 3rd party libraries (and dependency management) is accepted and encouraged
 - We consider tests to be as important as functional code.
 So we expect you to show that you know how to unit test your code.
-This need not be full coverage given, the time constraint, one or two tests demonstrating your abilities will suffice!
+This need not be full coverage given the time constraint, one or two tests demonstrating your abilities will suffice!
 - The tech test needs to compile so that we can build it ourselves.